Aeschylus

 Aeschylus (/ˈiːskɪləs/, /ˈɛskɪləs/; Αἰσχύλος Aischýlos; c.
 525/524 – c.
-456/455 BC) was an ancient Greek tragedian often described as the father of tragedy.
+456/455 BC) was an ancient Greek tragedian, often described as the father of tragedy.
 Academic knowledge of the genre begins with his work, and understanding of earlier Greek tragedy is largely based on inferences made from reading his surviving plays.
 According to Aristotle, he expanded the number of characters in the theatre and allowed conflict among them.
 Formerly, characters interacted only with the chorus.

-Only seven of Aeschylus's estimated 70 to 90 plays have survived in complete form.
+Aeschylus wrote an estimated 70 to 90 plays, of which only seven have survived in complete form.
 There is a long-standing debate regarding the authorship of one of them, Prometheus Bound, with some scholars arguing that it may be the work of his son Euphorion.
 Fragments from other plays have survived in quotations, and more continue to be discovered on Egyptian papyri.
 These fragments often give further insights into Aeschylus's work.
-He was likely the first dramatist to present plays as a trilogy.
-His Oresteia is the only extant ancient example.
+He was likely the first dramatist to present plays as a trilogy, with his Oresteia being the only extant ancient example.
 At least one of his plays was influenced by the Persians' second invasion of Greece (480–479 BC).
-This work, The Persians, is one of very few classical Greek tragedies concerned with contemporary events, and the only one extant.
+This work, The Persians, is one of very few known classical Greek tragedies concerned with contemporary events, and the only one extant.
 The significance of the war with Persia was so great to Aeschylus and the Greeks that his epitaph commemorates his participation in the Greek victory at Marathon while making no mention of his success as a playwright.